 Andre do Amaral

 The fourth in our list is developed by web designer Andre do Amaral to promote his work at the website building platform Squarespace.
-After the fitting rectangular opening, his works are presented by breath-taking headers followed by beautiful designs with telling photos.
+After the fitting rectangular opening, his works are presented by breath-taking headers followed by beautiful designs and telling photos.
 As a nice finishing touch, Amaral designed the loading animation in the form of a square as well.

 This website is dedicated to promote the Italian wine brand 1701 Franciacorta, which will leave you thirsty just by browsing it.
 The opening video beautifully captures the art of wine making after which a virtual tour transports you right to the picturesque vineyard itself.
-The unique navigation panel guides you tastily through the various production processes of these delicious wines.
+The grape-shaped navigation panel guides you tastily through the various production processes of these delicious wines.

 This website by the American Myers School of Art advertises the “Fine Folk” that make up their senior portfolio exhibition.
-This website navigates like a gallery, and introduces all the candidates through a photoshoot and a video animation.
+This website navigates like a gallery, and introduces all the graduating candidates through a photoshoot and video animation.
 This personalized design is aided by short “about” pages for every artist, which feature their specific skills and projects so you can get in touch with them if they have intrigued you.